NSW Women’s Strategy 2018–2022

 - A social media campaign with the eSafety Commissioner to educate and create awareness of Image Based Abuse, and

 - Scope the impact of miscarriage and In Vitro Fertilisation on women’s workforce participation.

 What difference will we make?

-Expected outcomes of the Year Two Action Plan include:
+Expected outcomes of the Year Three Action Plan include:

-- Promoting and supporting a holistic approach to women’s health across the lifespan
+- promoting and supporting a holistic approach to women’s health across the lifespan; and,

-The Year Two Action Plan also supports women’s engagement through social networks, access to information and building confidence through diverse representations of women and girls.
+The Year Three Action Plan also supports women’s engagement through social networks, access to information and building confidence through diverse representations of women and girls.